 100% for the children, we work where no one else does

-GLOBAL GOAL 17
+SUSTAINABLE DEVELOPMENT GOAL 17

 PARTNERSHIP FOR THE GOALS

 100% for the Children initially worked with charity, we now work with development.
 Our experience is that development goes hand in hand with global partnerships.
-This applies to collaboration with our partners in Denmark, Ghana and Kenya, but also to the involvement of the people affected by the projects.
+This applies to collaboration with our partners in Denmark, Ghana, and Kenya, but also to the involvement of the people affected by the projects.
 Therefore, we always work to create relationships that can sustain themselves, so we can maintain the projects together.

-GLOBAL GOAL 4
+SUSTAINABLE DEVELOPMENT GOAL 4

 Giving children a safe everyday life with a solid & safe framework is a focus that is continuous in our projects.
-The school as an institution can offer that framework, all children have the right to education, regardless of whether they are disabled, orphaned street children or live in a landfill.
+The school as an institution can offer that framework, all children have the right to education, regardless of whether they are disabled, orphaned street children, or live in a landfill.

-GLOBAL GOAL 10
+SUSTAINABLE DEVELOPMENT GOAL 10

 The children we work with come from very poor families and are often disabled, in a culture where poverty and disability are considered inferior and unworthy.
-Too many street children and disabled children experience being deprived of their political voices therefore, we want to educate them about their rights.
+Too many street children and disabled children experience being deprived of their political voices.
+We, therefore, want to educate them about their rights.

-GLOBAL GOAL 3
+SUSTAINABLE DEVELOPMENT GOAL 3

-GOOD HEALTH AND WELL BEING
+GOOD HEALTH AND WELL-BEING